 7 Symptoms Of Switching Birth Control Methods To Watch Out For

-So you're shifting contraceptive methods.
+So you've decided to shift your contraceptive methods.
 Good on you for taking advantage of the options available to you!
-But whether you're going from condoms to the combined hormonal pill, the combined pill to the mini-pill, an IUD to an implant, or any other shift, there are definitely symptoms that should cause you pause if they pop up during the shift, as they may indicate this isn't the right choice for you.
+But whether you're going from condoms to the combined hormonal pill, the combined pill to the mini-pill, an IUD to an implant, or any other change, there are symptoms that can happen as your body's adjusting to the birth control change.
+It's important to pay attention to these symptoms, as they may indicate that that birth control isn't the right choice for you.

-Side effects are the bane of shifting contraceptive choices, unfortunately.
-But it's important to remember several things: The first is that certain side effects may simply disappear after a certain amount of transitioning time, and are only a matter for concern if they never settle down — while others need to be a concern immediately.
+It's important to remember several things: The first is that certain side effects may simply disappear after a certain amount of transitioning time, and are only a matter for concern if they never settle down — while others need to be a concern immediately.
 Another is that you're the one in control of the amount of contraception side effects you're willing to tolerate.
-As your GP or gynecologist should tell you, some women decide intermittent bleeding during a transition, for example, is acceptable, while others can't deal with it; it's completely your choice.
+As your GP or gynecologist should tell you, some people decide intermittent bleeding during a transition, for example, is acceptable, while others can't deal with it; it's completely your choice.

-Here are seven things you should watch for when you're shifting birth control.
+Here are seven things to watch for when you're changing birth control.
 They may not mean it's wrong for you, but they definitely signal how your body's coping with its new regime, so pay attention.

 1. Changes In Bleeding Patterns